jamie120/ms4-wild-mile/README.md

 #### Saved Listings Page

-* The saved listings page will render any listings the user has chosed to save/favorite whilst browsing the site.
+* The saved listings page will render any listings the user has chosen to save/favourite whilst browsing the site.

 #### Message Portal Page